 - The parent’s of the Italian citizen’s spouse (or same-sex registered partner)

-The parents of a Canadian daughter who resides in Italy and is married (or registered in a same-sex partnership) with an Italian citizen have a right to enter (visa-free) and stay in Italy under option #6.
+The parents of a Chinese daughter who resides in Italy and is married (or registered in a same-sex partnership) with an Italian citizen have a right to enter (visa-free) and stay in Italy under option #6.
 If their daughter has children in Italy, the right of said parents to enter and stay in Italy falls additionally under option #5.

 Basis: Article 2 of Italian Legislative Decree of February 6th, 2007 no. 30